sdhar-pycourse/DSS310/week4/week 4.1.md

 The WHERE clause not only is used in SELECT statement, but it is also used in UPDATE, DELETE statement, etc., which will be covered in subsequent chapters.
 Examples:

-_Find all the records where AGE is greater than or equal to 25 AND salary is greater than or equal to 65000.00_
+_Step 5: Find all the records where AGE is greater than or equal to 25 AND salary is greater than or equal to 65000.00_

 ```sql
 SELECT * FROM COMPANY WHERE AGE >= 25 AND SALARY >= 65000;
 ```
-_Find all the records where AGE is not NULL, which means all the records because none of the record has AGE equal to NULL_
+_Step 6: Find all the records where AGE is not NULL, which means all the records because none of the record has AGE equal to NULL_

 ```sql
 SELECT * FROM COMPANY WHERE AGE IS NOT NULL;
 ```

-## UPDATE
+## Step 7: UPDATE
 UPDATE Query is used to modify the existing records in a table.
 You can use WHERE clause with UPDATE query to update selected rows, otherwise all the rows would be updated
 E.g. Update ADDRESS for a customer whose ID is 6
 ```sql